mabrains/path_length_analysis/README.md

 ## Folder Structure
 ```
-📁 Path_Length
+📁 path_length_measurement
- ┣ 📁images                     Contains images used in readme.
+ ┣ 📁images                     Contains images used for illustration.
- ┣ 📜requirements.txt           List of python packages required for path length tool.
+ ┣ 📜requirements.txt           List of python packages required for tool installation.
- ┣ 📜path_length.py                    python script to calculate path length for a gds file.
+ ┣ 📜path_length.py             Python script to calculate path length for a gds file.
- ┣ 📜config.yaml                    configuration for path length script.
+ ┣ 📜config.yaml                Yaml configuration file used for path length.
  ┣ 📜.flake8                    Includes flake8 configuration setup.
  ┣ 📜.gitignore                 Excludes certain local files from being pushed to Git.
  ┗ 📜README.md                  This file that describes the contents.